Tag Archives: Parenting

 We left our house overnight and The Party happened.
 You know, the pull-the-drapes-so-the-neighbors-don’t-see, call-in-the-masses and take-advantage-of-an-unsupervised- 24-hours kind of Party.

-(I’m sure right about now Kristi and Schnidt are flashing back a few decades and howling with laughter.
+(I’m sure right about now Kristi and Schnidt are flashing back to our junior high days and howling with laughter.
 Quite possibly Nancy is flashbacking to throwing up in my mother’s washing machine.
 But I digress.)

 Man, oh, man, these stories are so much more entertaining when someone else is telling them.